Last updated on May 6, 2024

 • Df (Diffusion).

-2. Standard selective adjustments sliders:
+2. Standard adjustments sliders:

 • Br (Brightness).